fluffy blueberry whole wheat pancakes

 NOTES & TIPS

-• Warm leftover blueberries in skillet, then use as a garnish.
+• Any leftover berries?
+Warm them in skillet, then use as a garnish.

 READY IN